 It's time for a little history lesson, folks: these facts about Pride Month are here for your perusal, just in time for the rainbow-hued celebration to kick off.
 As the 2022 festivities get underway, we're taking a look back to see how this significant time of the year for the LGBTQ+ community has evolved.

-Facts about Pride Month
+Facts about Pride Month everyone should know:

 "Pride is a time to recall the trials the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) community has endured and to rejoice in the triumphs of trailblazing individuals who have bravely fought—and continue to fight—for full equality," the president wrote.

 He continued: "While I am proud of the progress my Administration has made in advancing protections for the LGBTQ+ community, I will not rest until full equality for LGBTQ+ Americans is finally achieved and codified into law.
-That is why I continue to call on the Congress to pass the Equality Act, which will ensure civil rights protections for LGBTQ+ people and families across our country."
+That is why I continue to call on Congress to pass the Equality Act, which will ensure civil rights protections for LGBTQ+ people and families across our country."